brainlife/app-streamlineCategorySegmentation/README.md

 [![Abcdspec-compliant](https://img.shields.io/badge/ABCD_Spec-v1.1-green.svg)](https://github.com/brain-life/abcd-spec)
 [![Run on Brainlife.io](https://img.shields.io/badge/Brainlife-bl.app.249-blue.svg)](https://doi.org/10.25663/brainlife.app.249)

 # app-wmaSeg
-Automatically segment a [tractogram](https://brainlife.io/datatypes/5907d922436ee50ffde9c549) into anatomically-based categories (i.e. fronto-parietal tracts, parieto-temporal tracts, etc).
+Automatically segment a [tractogram](https://brainlife.io/datatypes/5907d922436ee50ffde9c549) into anatomically-based categories.

+These categories comprisese fiber groups such as
+- All the streamlines connecting betwee the frontal and parietal cortices,
+- All the streamlines connecting between the parietal and temporal corticex
+- Etc.

 THIS APPLICATION IS HIGHLY RECOMMENDED AS A MEANS OF RUNNING AN INITIAL QUALITY ASSURANCE CHECK ON YOUR GENERATED TRACTOGRAPHY OR AS A SANITY CHECK ON PROBLEMATIC SEGMENTATIONS.

 ### Authors